Horus-Technologies/horus/README.md

 ## Welcome to Horus

-**Horus** is an end-to-end autonomy stack for companion computers running on ArduPilot/PX4 drones.
-Built with **ROS 2 Humble**, it is designed to be readily deployable and extensible for real-world robotics applications.
+**Horus** is an end-to-end autonomy stack for ArduPilot/PX4 drones, built with ROS 2.
+It focuses on enabling drone navigation in cluttered environments using onboard perception, planning, and control.
 Currently, it integrates with ArduPilot SITL, with PX4 support coming soon.

+The system is in early development and not yet capable of effective navigation through dense obstacles, but this challenge actively drives its design and long-term vision.

 ### 📦 Architecture Overview